CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

 Single-Zone Unstructured Grid and Flow Solution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a flow solution to an unstructured zone, the procedure is identical to that for a structured zone.
+The procedure for adding a flow solution to an unstructured zone is identical to that of a structured zone.
 However, the Rind field for unstructured grids indicates additional points rather than planes.
-Example of Rind capability for unstructured grids is not covered here.
+An example of Rind capability for unstructured grids is not covered here.
 Considering the vertex and cell-center examples shown previously, the only difference for unstructured zones is that all arrays are one-dimensional (there is only one index), as opposed to three indices for 3-D structured arrays.
 A vertex solution indicates that the solution is stored at vertices or nodes.
 In the above example, there would be lists of 3213 data array items per solution variable.
 A cell center solution implies that the solution is stored at the center of each element.
 In the above example, there would be lists of 2560 data array items per solution variable.

-The overall layout of the CGNS file is the same as that shown previously, except that there would also be a FlowSolution_t node under Zone  1, and this node would have the children nodes GridLocation, Density, and Pressure.
+The overall layout of the CGNS file is the same as shown previously, except that there would also be a FlowSolution_t node under Zone  1, and this node would have the children nodes GridLocation, Density, and Pressure.

 Single-Zone Unstructured Grid with Boundary Conditions